 Am I not an apostle?

 Paul was the great apostle to the Gentiles.
 An apostle had the greatest authority or rights of anyone in the church; therefore, he had greater freedom than anyone.
-An apostle roamed the Roman world establishing and directing churches.
+An apostle roamed the Roman world, establishing and directing churches.
 An apostle had exceptional privileges.
-He was appointed by the Holy Spirit (12:11), an eyewitness of the resurrection (15:8-10), endowed with miraculous powers (Acts 5:15; 16:16-18; 19:11-12), and recipient of direct revelation in order to write Scripture.
+He was appointed by the Holy Spirit (12:11), an eyewitness of the resurrection (15:8-10), endowed with miraculous powers (Acts 5:15; 16:16-18; 19:11-12), and recipient of direct revelation to write Scripture.

 Am I not free?